Exploring the World from the hub of Luton Airport

 One of London’s six international airports is Luton, located less than two miles from the M1 motorway, to the north of the capital.
 Most of the flights from Luton Airport travel to Europe, with a handful of special charter flights to Asia and North Africa.

 Around nine million passengers travel from Luton to UK and world destinations every year, making it the UK’s fifth-busiest airport.
-Regional carriers such as EasyJet, Ryanair, Thomson Airways and Monarch Airlines all use Luton as a base for their regular services around the UK and Europe.
+Low-cost carriers such as EasyJet and Ryanair use Luton as a base for their regular services around the UK and Europe.
 In total, nine carriers offer flights from Luton Airport, with EasyJet handling the majority of the flights.

 Amsterdam is just over an hour from Luton